 As much as I love shea butter, it is THE PITS in the summertime!
 Ever received a balm from us and it’s separated or grainy?
 The shea butter and product have not “gone bad”.
 Shea butter becomes grainy after it’s heated and cools down too slowly.
 All of the fats that are molecular-ly similar are attracted to one another and form little fat “crystals”.
 The crystals will melt when they contact your skin but it does make for a oddly textured balm or cream.

 1. Place your grainy product, tightly capped into a shallow bowl.

 2. Pour boiling water so that the water sits just under where the cap meets the jar bottom- you don’t want water getting into the product.
 And be careful not to burn yourself!

-3. Leave the product in the balm until the water cools, or 15 minutes.
+3. Leave the product in the bath until the water cools, or 15 minutes.

 Voila!
 All better.
 This fix can be done with any of our balms and creams.

 To be honest, everyone is going to have a slightly different idea of what ethically sourced means, which is why it's difficult to define.
 But most people understand ethical sourcing as sourcing ingredients and materials in a responsible and sustainable manner that considers the people and environment throughout the process.

 Exfoliation is pretty simple, it's removing dead cells from the surface of your skin.
 It can be a confusing topic because of conflicting information on what products to use, how often to use them and why you use them.

 We're always learning more about how our waste impacts our planet.
 Waste contributes to the pollution of our oceans and lakes, and it increases the greenhouse gas effect that causes global warming.
 The three R's aren't cutting it, so now we have the five R's; Refuse, Reduce, Reuse, Recycle, and Rot.
 Let's break them down.